-I am a Postdoctoral Fellow with the Michigan Society of Fellows and an Assistant Professor with the Center for the Study Complex Systems at the University of Michigan.
+I am a Fellow with the Michigan Society of Fellows and an Assistant Professor with the Center for the Study Complex Systems at the University of Michigan.
 I received my Ph.D. in Sociology from the University of Washington in 2016.

 My research interests include cognition and culture, economic sociology, social theory, computational social science, complex systems, automated text analysis, and statistical methodologies.